frankbe/xtemple/README.md

 xtemple
 =======

-a simple template engine for docx and odt files (written in scala)
+A simple template engine for *.docx and *.odt files (written in scala)

 Features
 --------